 That doesn't mean that you HAVE to avoid gluten, dairy & refined sugar in order to be healthy.
 Every BODY is different.

-So to sum it up, here you will find a mixture of:
+So to sum it up, here you will find a mixture of gluten free recipes, dairy free recipes and plant based recipes, all made with minimal refined sugars.

 Get Started With These Healthy Recipes